-At the moment, she is earning between $3,500 and $5,000 per month creating online content, and that’s on top of the income she earns as an attorney.
+At the time of this writing, she was earning between $3,500 and $5,000 per month creating online content, and that’s on top of the income she earned as an attorney.
 When it comes to finding your “passion,” her advice is similar to mine:

 “Pay attention to the topics and niches that pique your interest,” says Gandhi.
 “There is a good chance that your interests align with paid writing gigs, and that will be your ideal match.”

 What are you obsessed about?
 What are you already reading about?
 What skills from your day job can translate into a writing career?